 Select the Right Appliances

 For a vented dryer, a vent must be installed to exhaust to an exterior wall.
 Quite often, the vent can run within the ceiling or floor joists; or you can create a soffit to conceal the vent under the joists.
 If an exterior vent is impossible, choose a ventless dryer.

 A popular appliance in Europe is the combination or all-in-one washer/dryer.
 Becoming more available in the United States, a combination machine works as both a washer and dryer in a single unit.
 The laundry cycle takes longer, but you need much less space and no exterior air vent.
-These units are sized to conveniently fit under counter or inside a closet.
+These units are sized to conveniently fit under the counter or inside a closet.

 A Stylish Space